-Sr. No. On completing the course, the students will be able to: CO-1 Learn about the concept of sustainable environment.
-CO-2 Gain knowledge on the ecosystem and its functioning.
-CO-3 Become aware about the water conservation programs like rain water harvesting and water shedding.
-CO-4 Gain knowledge on environmental (Air, water and pollution) protections acts.
+Sr. No. On completing the course, the students will be able to: CO-1 learn about the sustainable environment.
+CO-2 gain the knowledge ecosystem and its functioning.
+CO-3 know about the water conservation programs like rain water harvesting and water shedding and to gain knowledge of environmental (air, water and pollution) protections acts.
+CO-4 know about the role and importance of NSS- a volunteer organization, in making up a better environment and to maintain better health and hygiene.

 B.Sc.
 (HONS.)
-PHYSICS SEMESTER-III IDPSY-2331 INTERDISCIPLINARY COURSE ID-I Psychology
+PHYSICS SEMESTER-III Psychology IDPSY-2331 INTERDISCIPLINARY COURSE ID-I